Deviation of the rank and crank modulo 11: Acknowledgements

 \section{Acknowledgements}

-I would like to offer my gratitude to my scientific advisor Eric T. Mortenson for the idea to work through deviations of the crank and rank modulo $11$ and also for helpful comments and crucial suggestions on references.
-I also want to thank Wadim Zudilin for pointing out \cite{PR}.
+This work was performed at the Saint Petersburg Leonhard Euler International Mathematical Institute and supported by the Ministry of Science and Higher Education of the Russian Federation (agreement no. 075–15–2022–287).
+I would like to offer my gratitude to my scientific advisor Eric T. Mortenson for the idea to work through deviations of the crank and rank modulo $11$ and for helpful comments and crucial suggestions on references.
+I also want to thank Wadim Zudilin for pointing out \cite{PR} and Jeremy Lovejoy for suggesting the corrections to the article.